chakradhar3724/Car_Sales_Prediction/README.md

 ## 🧠 Project Overview

-The objective of this project is to:
+The main objective of this project is to:
 - Perform large-scale data preprocessing using PySpark
 - Conduct exploratory data analysis (EDA)
 - Build machine learning models for: